-Diversity brings different perspectives based on our experiences, thereby expanding how solutions are approached and developed.
+Diversity brings different perspectives based on our experiences, expanding approaches to solutions development.

 “You design out of your own experience—it’s what makes us human,” says Dr. Ayanna Howard, chair of the School of Interactive Computing at Georgia Tech and the chief technology officer of Zyrobotics.
-A reliance on a homogenous engineering team without diversity can result in biased systems and limit innovation.
+Relying on a homogenous engineering team without diversity can result in biased systems and limit innovation.

-While diversity can refer to the inclusion of a variety of viewpoints from different races, ethnicities, sexual orientations, socio-economic statuses, and a multitude of other factors, in this article we will look primarily at the importance of gender diversity and the role of women in robotics.
+Diversity includes viewpoints from different races, ethnicities, sexual orientations, socio-economic statuses, and a multitude of other factors, but here we look primarily at gender diversity and the role of women in robotics.

-While overall the number of students graduating with bachelor’s degrees in computer science has been in a decade-long decline after peaking in 2003, the number of female graduates is trending upwards.
-The number of female graduates in university computer science programs has actually surpassed the 2003 peak and looks poised to continue breaking records.
+While the number of students graduating with bachelor’s degrees in computer science has been in a decade-long decline a peak in 2003, female graduates in the field are trending upward.
+The number of female graduates in such programs has actually surpassed the 2003 peak and is poised to continue breaking records.

-Despite these academic trends, , only 29% of the science and engineering workforce are women, with a majority of the female scientists in occupations like social science, biology, agriculture, and environmental science, according to the National Girls Collaborative Project (NGCP).
+But despite these trends, only 29 percent of the science and engineering workforce are women, with a majority of the female scientists working in social science, biology, agriculture, and environmental science, according to the National Girls Collaborative Project (NGCP).

-Since men and women have different viewpoints, ideas, and market insights, a gender-diverse workforce enables better problem solving.
+Because men and women have different viewpoints, ideas, and market insights, a gender-diverse workforce enables better overall problem solving.

-Gender diversity in a workplace means that men and women are hired at a similar and consistent rate, are paid equally and are given the same working opportunities with the same promotional opportunities.
+Gender diversity in a workplace means that men and women are hired at a similar and consistent rate, are paid equally, and are given the same working opportunities with the same promotion opportunities.

-While society has made great strides towards gender equality over the last century since the ratification of the 19th Amendment, disparity remains in fairness and equal opportunity.
+Society has made great strides toward gender equality over the last century, thanks to the 19th Amendment, but disparities remain in fairness and equal opportunity.
 Unfortunately, one of the sectors where gender disparity is easiest to spot is the tech industry.

 According to The State of Women in Tech 2020: